Azure-Samples/azure-ai-vision-face-api-mcp-server/README.md

 - Fill in your real keys in `.env`.
 These keys are the same as those used in `.vscode/mcp.json`.

 ### Configure Credentials for CI Test Runs
-To run the live Face API integration tests in GitHub Actions, add your Azure Face resource credentials as repository secrets:
+To run the live Face API integration tests in GitHub Actions, add your Azure Face resource credentials as repository secrets.

+Follow the detailed walkthrough in [`docs/ci-credentials.md`](docs/ci-credentials.md), or use the quick-start version below:

 1. In your GitHub repository, navigate to **Settings → Secrets and variables → Actions**.
-2. Create the following **Repository secrets** using the values from your Azure Face resource:
+2. Add repository secrets named `AZURE_FACE_ENDPOINT` and `AZURE_FACE_API_KEY` using the values from your Azure Face resource.
-   - `AZURE_FACE_ENDPOINT`
-   - `AZURE_FACE_API_KEY`
-3. The CI workflow exports these secrets as environment variables so that `pytest` executes the live tests alongside the rest of the suite.
+3. On the next push or pull request, the CI workflow exports these secrets as environment variables so that `pytest` executes the live tests alongside the rest of the suite.

 #### 8. (Optional) MCP HTTP Bridge (Node/TypeScript)